Minot Air Force Station

 Meanwhile, at the crest of the hill on the north side of the base, there are several inhabited housing units sprinkled among a dozen abandoned military buildings.
 Demolition debris and broken glass litter the streets.
 There are travel trailers parked in close proximity to one another in one section of the base — possibly housing for workers traveling to the oil patch.
 We saw multiple groups of children playing in what most would consider a distressing environment.

 As we photographed some of the obviously abandoned structures, like the former barracks for the single men who were once stationed on the base, we were surprised to see people occasionally come out of these buildings — places you wouldn’t expect people to be.
-One woman exited a very rundown structure and came walking down the hill, stumbling a little bit, clearly intoxicated.
+One woman exited a very rundown structure and came walking down the hill, stumbling a little bit, apparently intoxicated.
 Her silhouette is barely visible near the left edge of the third photo from the bottom below.
 Click it, then click it again on the ensuing page to view it full-size.

 This building was an interdenominational church which formerly served the base staff.
 It’s now used for storage.